terrapower/armi/doc/user/inputs.rst

 In each cycle, criticality calculations will be performed at 3 (``burnSteps + 1``) nodes evenly-spaced through the uptime portion of the cycle, without option for changing node spacing or frequency.

-A more detailed cycle history, may be specified through the use of the ``cycles`` setting.
+A more detailed cycle history may be specified through the use of the ``cycles`` setting.
 For each cycle, an entry to the ``cycles`` list is made with the following optional fields:

     * ``name``